 The City of Portland hires licensed contractors to survey and spot-spray garlic mustard plants along roads and stream corridors in Portland during the spring and summer.
-The best time to spray is when the plant has white flowers in late April and early May.
-City staff and partners are waiting for rosettes to lengthen and flower (or 'bolt').
-When most plants are in flower, treatment will begin.
-Meanwhile, now is an excellent time to pull rosettes, but sure you have the right plant!
+The best time to spray is when all plants are flowering (April and May), so, for the moment, City staff and partners are waiting for plants lengthen and mature (or 'bolt').
+Because things seem to be running a little ahead of schedule this year, we expect to start treatment by mid- to late-April, when most plants are in flower.
+Meanwhile, now is an excellent time to pull out those bolting rosettes!

 Areas treated by Environmental Services will be listed here.